(All Scriptures are NIV unless otherwise noted). )

 NISAN 10 -- TRIUMPHAL ENTRY

 Matthew, Mark, and Luke do not mention when they got to Bethany from Jericho, only that on the day of Triumphal Entry they were coming to Bethany and Bethphage on their way to Jerusalem for the Triumphal Entry.
-If they had been staying at Lazarus' house then he must have lived on the Jericho side of Bethany for them to be coming "to" it on the day of the Triumphal Entry.
-As was brought out earlier, it is not very likely that Jesus would have walked all the way from Jericho and then into Jerusalem (about 22 miles) for the Triumphal Entry and then back to Bethany to spend the night (another 1 3/4 mile).
+If they stopped at Lazarus' house then he must have lived on the Jericho side of Bethany for them to be coming "to" it on the day of the Triumphal Entry.
+As was brought out earlier, it is not very likely that Jesus would have walked all the way from Jericho and then into Jerusalem for the Triumphal Entry and then back to Bethany to spend the night (about 1 3/4 mile).

 All four Gospels mention, the disciples walking to Jerusalem from Bethany, branches [wood] being cut and Jesus riding on a donkey.
 These were all activities that were forbidden on a Sabbath.
 Therefore, Nisan 10 could not have occurred on a Sabbath as well as the day they all arrived in Jericho on the 8th of Nisan.